luayalshawi/fastapi-postgresql/README.md

-# 🚀  fastapi-postgresql🎉
+# 🚀  fastapi-postgresql 🎉

-Sample project for KFU-CODE.
+Workshop Meterial for KFU-CODE.
 A two days training session on Sunday & Monday Nov 26-27 2023 from 3-5 pm.

+Note: Please Download & Setup before the workshop.

 ## Setup & Run 🏃‍♂️